-There are many answers to these questions.
-The aim of this course is to give an introduction to the writing and thinking of men like Sigmund Freud, Karl Marx, Jean-Paul Sartre (and other existentialists), Viktor Frankl and others who have influenced our understanding of the nature of man, the world and human existence in the Twentieth Century.
-Many of these authors are encountered in college; this course seeks to provide an initial familiarity with who they are and what they believed, so that students may use these insights in developing their own understanding of man's nature.
-Papers and oral presentations are required, but there are no examinations.
-(VI Form - Winter and Spring Terms)
+There are many different ways of looking at human nature.
+The aim of this course is to introduce students to the writing and thinking of authors like Sigmund Freud, Karl Marx, Jean-Paul Sartre (and other Existentialists), Viktor Frankl, and others who have influenced our understanding of human nature, human existence, and the world in the Twentieth Century.
+Most of these authors will be encountered in college.
+This course seeks to provide an initial familiarity with who they are and what they believed so that students may use these insights in developing their own understanding and beliefs.
+(VI Form-Winter and Spring Terms)